 in El Dorado Hills, CA

 True Oral, Facial & Dental Implant Surgery has three California locations to serve our patients.
-We offer a variety of oral surgery procedures, including dental implant placement and restorative treatments, at both of our locations in El Dorado Hills, Placerville, and Irvine, California.
+Dr. Straw and Dr. Hsu offer a variety of oral surgery procedures, including dental implant placement and restorative treatments, at each of our locations in El Dorado Hills, Placerville, and Irvine, California.

 When people lose or damage an adult tooth, many turn to dental implants for a replacement.
 Dental implants replace the entire tooth, including the crown and root, and function just like a natural tooth.